Duane Allman’s 1959 Gibson Les Paul Standard Cherry Burst

 Support your favorite online guitar chronicle by getting yourself some awesome shirts!Shop Now

 Duane traded this guitar in September 1970 with Stone Balloon’s guitarist Rick Stine for his Goldtop, a Marshall head, and $200 on top of that.
 His only condition was that he keeps the original PAF pickups from the Goldtop.[Duane Allman: Memories from his Friend, Joe Marshall]

 Be that as it may, Duane played this guitar throughout the rest of his career, most notably on “At Fillmore East” live album recorded in 1971.
-After his death, it ended up with his common-law wife Donna Roosmann, and it was later given to Joey Marshall who had introduced Donna and Duane to each other and who took care of it until Duane’s daughter Galadrielle turned 21 years old [Galadrielle Allman, Please Be With Me, p.
+After his death, it ended up with his common-law wife Donna Roosman, and it was later given to Joey Marshall who had introduced Donna and Duane to each other, and who took care of the guitar until Duane’s daughter Galadrielle turned 21 years old [Galadrielle Allman, Please Be With Me, p.
 119].
-She still owns the guitar to this day, even though it is mostly kept at the Rock and Roll Hall of Fame Museum for safe keeping.
+Galadrielle still owns the guitar to this day, even though it is mostly kept at the Rock and Roll Hall of Fame Museum for safe keeping.
 The guitar’s serial number is 9-1988 [Tony Bacon: Sunburst, p.
 68]

 Only recently the guitar has been put back to playable condition to be used during The Allman Brothers Band final show on October 28, 2014, at the Beacon Theater.

 The red accent on the finish has almost completely faded due to aging, and the pickup covers seem the have to been removed once again, which adds some more confusion the subject of what pickups were used on this guitar.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.